build-canaries/nevergreen/README.md

 [![Build Status](https://snap-ci.com/build-canaries/nevergreen/branch/master/build_image)](https://snap-ci.com/build-canaries/nevergreen/branch/master)

+We have a [development guide](doc/contributing.md) to help your get started.

 If you would like to add a feature/fix a bug for us please create a pull request.

 ## License